Convert anything, at global scale.

 Why convert TIFF to IIQ?

-Convert to IIQ when preserving Phase One originals or keeping compatibility with medium-format studio workflows built around Capture One and Phase One hardware.
+Choose IIQ as target when preserving Phase One originals or keeping compatibility with medium-format studio workflows built around Capture One and Phase One hardware.

 What changes when converting TIFF to IIQ?